-Myth #5: Contact Your OB/GYN or Midwife Before You Can Use Essential Oils for Pregnancy
+Myth #5: Contact Your OB/Midwife to Use Essential Oils for Pregnancy

 If, by chance, alternative therapies like essential oils are mentioned in chiropractic college or medical school, it’s a hasty approach at best and nothing in depth is discussed.
 Regarding midwives, they receive very little (if any) “formal” training of any kind that would qualify them as essential oil authorities.

 One concern about taking the recommendation of many Aromatherapists is that their opinion is largely based off the geographic location where they studied.
 U.S. aromatherapy schools, for example, are traditionally reserved and most strongly advise against the internal use of oils.
 Whereas, European schools are much more liberal and enjoy a wider spectrum of essential oil usage.
 French and German aromatherapists, for example, regularly give essential oils orally.
 (12)

 Truth is, relatively few people truly understand essential oil chemistry, which would qualify them as a valid resource.
 And I am not one of them, even though I am currently being trained by one of the most reputable aromatherapy schools in the nation!
 As a trained clinical researcher, I have spent a fair amount of time in the public health sector, which inspired me to earn my Master of Public Health at Emory University.
 Right next door to the Centers for Disease Control and Prevention, the public health world is literally based between these two campuses!
 It has taken me several years of coursework, personal mentorship and a lot of trial & error to help me understand research in a way that makes sense.
 Yet, that still does NOT qualify me as an “essential oils” expert.
 This is one of the reasons why have been formally trained in aromatherapy by seasoned, certified aromatherapists via an Aromatherapy School, but that still would not qualify me as an “expert.”